Why M-dwarf flares have limited impact on the atmospheric evaporation of sub-Neptunes and Earth-sized planets: Abstract

 \section{Abstract}

 { M-type stars are prime targets for exoplanet searches within their habitable zones (HZs).
-M-type stars also exhibit significant magnetic flaring activity, especially during the first billion years, which can potentially accelerate the evaporation of the hydrogen-helium envelopes of close-in planets.
-We use the time-dependent photo-ionization hydrodynamics code ATES to investigate the impact of flares on atmospheric escape, focusing on a sub-Neptune-sized planet orbiting an early M-type star at distances of 0.01, 0.1, and 0.18-0.36 AU--the inner and outer edges of the HZ.
-Stellar flaring is modeled as a 1 Gyr-long high-activity phase followed by a 4 Gyr-long low-activity phase, each characterized by a suitable flare frequency distribution.
-We find that flares have a modest impact (i.e., less than a factor of two) on increasing the cumulative atmospheric mass loss, with the greatest enhancement occurring when the planet is at its closest separation.
-However, the relative enhancement in mass loss between flaring and non-flaring cases is greater at larger separations.
-This trend arises because, as stellar irradiation fluctuates between quiescent levels and peak flares, the proportion of time the planet spends in energy-limited versus recombination-limited mass loss regimes depends on its orbital separation.
+These stars also exhibit significant magnetic flaring activity, particularly during their first billion years, which can potentially accelerate the evaporation of the hydrogen-helium envelopes of close-in planets.
+We employ the time-dependent photoionization hydrodynamics code \texttt{ATES} to investigate the impact of flares on atmospheric escape, focusing on an Earth-sized and a sub-Neptune-sized planet orbiting an early M-type star at distances of 0.01, 0.1, and 0.18--0.36~AU—the inner and outer edges of the HZ.
+Stellar flaring is modeled as a 1 Gyr-long high-activity phase followed by a 4 Gyr-long low-activity phase, each characterized by an appropriate flare frequency distribution.
+We find that flares have a modest impact--less than a factor of two--on the cumulative atmospheric mass loss, with the greatest absolute enhancement occurring when the planets are at their closest separation.
+However, the relative enhancement in mass loss between flaring and non-flaring cases is greater at larger orbital separations.
+This trend arises because, as stellar irradiation fluctuates between quiescent levels and peak flares, the proportion of time that a planet spends in the energy-limited versus recombination-limited mass loss regimes depends on its orbital separation.
 Additionally, we demonstrate the existence of a characteristic flare energy, intermediate between the minimum and maximum values, that maximizes the fractional contribution to flare-driven mass loss.
-Our results indicate that the flaring activity of M-dwarfs does not significantly affect the atmospheric retention of close-in Neptune-sized planets, including within the HZ.
-The potential occurrence of rare super-flares, which observational campaigns might be biased against, does not alter our conclusions. } \keywords{Planets and satellites: atmospheres -- Planets and satellites: gaseous planets -- Stars: activity -- Stars: flare}
+Our results indicate that the flaring activity of M-dwarfs does not significantly affect the atmospheric retention of close-in planets, including those within the HZ.
+The potential occurrence of rare super-flares, which current observational campaigns may be biased against, does not alter our conclusions. } \keywords{Planets and satellites: atmospheres -- Planets and satellites: gaseous planets -- Stars: activity -- Stars: flare}